Walking makes you think better and goofing off is good for you.

 Remember, Einstein said that “To stimulate creativity, one must develop the childlike inclination for play.”

 During the week, Preston McSwain is a Managing Partner and Founder of Fiduciary Wealth Partners, an SEC registered investment advisor.
-Every day he is a proud Dad and committed to giving back.

 To see more of his posts, and follow him on social media, please visit the following: